-The Division of Administrative Rules makes resources available to state agencies that file administrative rules.
+The Office of Administrative Rules makes resources available to state agencies that file administrative rules.

 - eRules v.
 2 -- agency rule-filing application